Eliah7/udacity_final/README.md

 # High-level overview
-In this project, we developed a dog breed classifier capable of identifying the breed of a dog from an image.
-The problem we aimed to solve is significant because accurate dog breed classification can have various applications, such as in veterinary care, pet adoption, and lost pet recovery.
-By automating this process with a robust machine learning model, we aim to provide an efficient and reliable solution for identifying dog breeds.
+In this project, I developed a dog breed classifier capable of identifying the breed of a dog from an image.
+The problem I aimed to solve is significant because accurate dog breed classification can have various applications, such as in veterinary care, pet adoption, and lost pet recovery.
+By automating this process with a robust machine learning model, I aim to provide an efficient and reliable solution for identifying dog breeds.

 # Description of Input Data
 The dataset used for this project is the Stanford Dogs Dataset, which contains over 6675 training images of 133 different dog breeds.
 The dataset is well-structured, with images labeled by breed.
 This labeling is crucial for training a supervised learning model.
 The images vary in size and quality, providing a realistic and challenging dataset for classification tasks.